richellethorpe/party-shaker/README.md

 #### By Richelle Thorpe

-#### This application multiplies single cocktail recipes so that users can make large batches of the cocktail to serve the amount of total cocktails they would like to reproduce.
+#### This application will allow users to enter the recipe of a single cocktail and how many total cocktails they would like to provide and return a multiplied recipe.

 ## Technologies Used